-The Bible and False Prophecy
+The Bible and Supposed False Prophecy

 What About New Testament Prophecies?

 THE HUMANIST'S CLAIMS: Jesus also erred in predicting the amount of time he would be in the tomb.
 At Matthew 12:40 he teaches: For as Jonas was three

 What Was A Day?

 For Jews in Jerusalem, a day began at sunset.
 So each day was 24 hours, beginning at sunset.

 How Were Days Counted?

 Days were counted as 1, 2, 3... etc. BUT... as we do today, they used idioms when talking about periods of time... and were much more liberal in accounting for time than we are today.

 If you drive to a National Park and start a hike on Friday afternoon, then hike all day Saturday, and finish your hike and return to your car on Sunday morning, what is that called?
 A three day hike.
 You don't need to hike for all 24 hours of all three days for it to be called a three day hike.